Proven-Paradox/shaper-system/Handbook.md

 //TODO: Look at the cannot move condition

 #### Resilient Protector
-When you take a would blow in place of an ally--such when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, increase your Physical and Mental Defense by your Hero Tier for that attack.
+When you take a would blow in place of an ally--such when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, increase your Physical and Mental Defense by your Hero Tier for that Ability.

 #### Sadism
 When you kill or knock out a foe, increase your Offensive Track by 1.

-#### Siege Caster
+#### Siege Fighter
-If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Attack increases by an amount equal to your Hero Tier.
+If you have not moved between the beginning of your previous turn and your current turn, your Physical and Mental Offense increases by an amount equal to your Hero Tier.

 #### Spell Sniper
 If you have not moved between the beginning of your previous turn and your current turn, the range of any spell you cast increases by one square.